alexbfree/thesis/src/chapter-1.md

 While it was not designed as a methodological contribution nor formally evaluated as such within the scope of this thesis, the guided-data-retrieval-and-interview approach of Case Study Two [[5.2](#5.2)] has proven to be valuable and replicable as means to connect people with their held data and conduct research at that intersection point.
 The creation of this methodology resulted in this author being approached and employed as lead researcher of Hestia.ai/Sitra's digipower investigation [@härkönen2022project], which adopted Case Study Two's methodology, with some adaptation and broadening of scope, for an extensive EU study auditing and understanding the power of data holders in the data economy [@bowyer2022hestia; @pidoux2022; @härkönen2022report].

-Publications arising from and connected to this research{#1.3}
+Publications Arising From and Connected to This Research{#1.3}
 --------------------------------------------------------

 ### Pilot Study{#1.3.1}